 Introduction to Irrigation Controllers, Manifolds, and Valves

 Once you have delved into the world of irrigation it will not be long before you begin to expand your system to include other aspects of irrigation.
-When your project has grown to a certain size you will find the need to zone your system.
+Once your project has grown to a certain size you will find the need to zone your system.
 Zoning a system is most often done for several reasons, among them: the flow rate of the water supply cannot keep up with the demand of the emitters, different plants and landscaping have differing hydration needs, the property is large and needs to be divided, or a combination of all of the above.
 That’s where manifolds and valves come in.

 The following article is meant as an introduction to these concepts and is by no means a comprehensive training guide that includes everything one needs to know in order to set up an automatic valve system.
 The ideas presented here are meant to introduce the basic concepts to the avid DIY’er and create a foundation from which to build.

 A manifold and valve system starts with a controller.
 Think of it as the brain of the system.
 The controller is similar to a timer in that it opens valves at specific programmed times and durations, however unlike common hose end timers the controller does not have its own valve.
 Controllers are connected to the valves by running wire from the controller to the valve itself.